 - Bed and breakfast accommodations available from £36.00

-- Bunkhouse available from £9.50 ppprn. with showers charged at 20p for five minutes of hot water
+- A bunkhouse is available from £9.50 ppprn. with showers charged at 20p for five minutes of hot water